+If an event is held over multiple venues/sites (where a COVID Management Plan is not required), then a COVID Safe Plan will need to be developed for each site.

+For example, Winter Reds was held during July in the Adelaide Hills Wine region.
+It incorporated multiple wineries as venues.
+Each venue kept capacities below 1,000 attendees and ensured there was no dancing (as they had alcohol consumption as part of their event).
+They had COVID standards set for consistency across each venue.

-If an event is held over multiple venues/sites where it is not a prescribed gathering requiring only a COVIDSafe Plan, the organisers should develop a framework to set COVIDSafe standards for the event.
-These standards should be based on the event activities and risks and each venues layout and design.
-Having consistent mitigation strategies across each venue where possible will provide confidence to patrons attending multiple events and authorised offers monitoring COVIDSafe standards.
+Organisers should develop a framework to set COVID Safe standards for the event that are consistent across each site.

+Standards should be based on the event activities and risks, and each venues layout and design.

+Having consistency across each venue where possible, will provide confidence to:

+- patrons attending multiple events, and - authorised officers monitoring COVID Safe standards.

-KEY THINGS TO DO/REMEMBER
+KEY STEPS TO TAKE

-- Keep up to date with current SA restrictions and recovery steps www.COVID-19.sa.gov.au. - Prepare and maintain a COVIDSafe Plan and/or prepare a COVID Management Plan.
-Refer to the following website to determine which one you need

-Create a COVID Management Plan

-- Consult with your team and contracted services to understand risks and strategies that are achievable - Know what your event sites comfortable capacity is to provide safe physical distancing and keep within it - Implement and maintain means for good hygiene for workers and patrons - Maintain a strong physical distancing and hygiene culture with your team/contracted services - it's no good having your team provide a poor demonstration to your patrons/other workers

-- Keep up to date with important information from key COVIDSafe sources including SA Government / SA Health, SafeWork Australia and SafeWork SA, so you understand the current requirements - Provide your team and contracted services with current information so they understand their role in providing a COVIDSafe event, and: - \circ $\,$ Praise good examples that are being demonstrated on your event site - o Discuss areas of improvement needed - Record any matters of concern /incidents and how you corrected and managed them.
+- Keep up to date with current SA restrictions and recovery steps www.COVID- 19.sa.gov.au.
+Check information regularly when planning and running your event - Consult with your team (and contracted services) to understand your event risks and what COVID Safe strategies are achievable - Put together a COVID Marshal team.
+If there are over 200 attendees at your event have a least one dedicated COVID Marshal - Prepare and maintain a COVID Safe Plan and/or prepare a COVID Management Plan - If you make changes (or if the restrictions change) update your COVID Management Plan on the Amendment form and submit to SA Health - Know what your event sites comfortable capacity is to provide safe physical distancing and keep within it (adjust it if required) - Implement and maintain good hygiene facilities for workers and patrons - Maintain a strong physical distancing and hygiene culture with your team/contracted services it's no good having your team demonstrate unsafe practices - Provide your team and contracted services with current information so they understand their role in providing a COVID Safe event, and: - o Praise good examples that are being demonstrated on your event site - o Discuss areas of improvement needed - Record any matters of concern /incidents and how you corrected and managed them.

-Remember, this is all new to our industry and will require continual adjustment as things change!